-Prescribed Fire Plots
+Prescribed Burn Plots

-Plot 41: Trout Lake Rx Fire
+Plot 41: Trout Lake Rx Burn

 Plot 41 is located on the northeastern shore of Trout Lake in the Boundary Waters Canoe Area Wilderness (BWCAW) in St. Louis County (Figure 9).
-The Trout Lake Rx Fire was conducted in September, 2005 and totaled 9,867 acres of which approximately 3,860 acres are in the plot.
+The Trout Lake Rx Burn was conducted in September, 2005 and totaled 9,867 acres of which approximately 3,860 acres are in the plot.
 The main purpose of the fire was to reduce fuel loads following the 4 July, 1999 blowdown event.
 Except for 1,250 acres in the northwest corner of the plot, plot 41 was entirely impacted by the blowdown with damage increasing in a generally west to east direction.
 On 1,540 acres, wind damage was estimated at 10-33% of the standing timber.
 On 4,400 acres across the central and southern portions of the plot wind damage was estimated at 34-66% of the timber.
 In the northeastern corner of the plot, 1,290 acres suffered damage to 67-100% of the timber.
 This plot and the Twin Mitchell plot 117 are the only two habitat plots where white-tailed deer are regularly observed during the survey.

-Almost all moose observations on this plot for the period of 2012-18 have been within the fire perimeter (Figure 9, Schrage, 2017).
+Almost all moose observations on this plot for the period of 2012-19 have been within the fire perimeter (Figure 9, Schrage, 2017).
 Aerial observation suggests fire intensity across the plot was relatively light.
 Regeneration is a mix of primarily aspen, jack pine, spruce and upland brush across most of the upland portion of the plot.
 Oak is a prominent component of the regeneration where there are rock outcrops.
 The plot contains a diverse mix of residual live trees and dead snags resulting in a patchy mix of live and dead post-fire vegetation.
-Lowland conifer and brush were generally not affected by the Rx fire
+Lowland conifer and brush were generally not affected by the Rx burn.
+1854 Treaty Authority staff visited the plot in May 2016 and September, 2017 and sampled plants within the burn area.
+Paper birch, trembling aspen, pin cherry, hazel, willow, mountain ash, juneberry, balsam fir, red maple, mountain maple, and red-osier dogwood were observed in the understory, with new and/or old moose browse on all species except mountain ash.
+It was noted that some oak regeneration was present on roughly half of the transects (M. Swingen, 1854 Treaty Authority, personal communication).

-In 2018, 16 moose were seen on plot 41, part of the Trout Lake Rx Fire (Figure 10).
-Since the fire in 2005, this plot has generally produced results close to the mean of other high density plots each year and for the last 3 years plot 41 has outperformed the mean.
-Anecdotally, moose numbers in the western reaches of their range in NE Minnesota seem to have declined the most in recent years; however, the size of the Trout Lake Rx Fire and the mix of species regenerating post fire are likely positives for maintaining moose habitat.
+In 2019, 13 moose were seen on plot 41, part of the Trout Lake Rx Burn (Figure 10).
+Since the fire in 2005, this plot has generally produced results close to or above the mean of other high density plots each year.
+Anecdotally, in northeast Minnesota moose numbers in the western reaches of their range seem to have declined more rapidly than in the eastern reaches of their range; however, the size of the Trout Lake Rx Burn and the mix of vegetation species regenerating post fire are likely positives for maintaining moose habitat.
+For the last six years, almost all of moose observations on the plot have been inside the fire perimeter.

-In addition to plot 41, plot 60 adjacent to plot 41 to the east, was also flown in 2018.
-Approximately 20% of the northwest corner of plot 60 was part of the Trout Lake Rx Fire.
-In 2018, 16 moose were seen on plot 60 with 7 of them inside the fire perimeter.
+Plot 59 adjacent to plot 41 to the northeast, was also flown in 2019.
+Approximately 20% of the southwest corner of plot 59 is also part of the Trout Lake Rx Burn.
+In 2019, 15 moose were seen on plot 59 with seven of them inside the fire perimeter.

 Figure 9.
-Plot 41 containing part of the 2005 Trout Lake Rx Fire.
+Plot 41 containing part of the 2005 Trout Lake Rx Burn.

 Figure 10.
-Trout Lake Rx Fire plot 41 survey results vs the mean of other high density moose plots for each year.
+Trout Lake Rx Burn plot 41 survey results vs the mean of other high density moose plots for each year.
 The error bars represent 1 standard deviation.

-Plot 309: Kekspider Rx Fire
+Plot 309: Kekspider Rx Burn